KevinLiao159/MyDataSciencePortfolio/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/KevinLiao159/MyDataSciencePortfolio)
 ![Python](https://img.shields.io/badge/python-v3.6+-blue.svg)
 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Welcome to my awesome data science project portfolio.
-In my repo, you can find awesome and practical solutions to some of the real world business problems with the-state-of-art machine learning and deep learning algorithms.
-Most of my projects will be demoed in jupyter notebook form.
+In my repo, you can find awesome and practical solutions to some of the real world business problems with statistical methods and the-state-of-art machine learning models.
+Most of my projects will be demoed in jupyter notebook.
 Jupyter notebook is an excellent way to share my work with the world.
 It comes with markdown and interactive python environment and it is portable to other platforms like Databricks and Google Colaboratory as well.

-My project collection covers various trending machine learning applications such as Natural Language Processing, Large Scale Machine Learning with Spark, and Recommender System.
+My project collection covers various trending machine learning applications such as *Natural Language Processing*, *Large Scale Machine Learning with Spark*, and *Recommender System*.
 There are more to come.
-Potential future projects include Text Summarization, Stock Price Forecast, Trading Strategy with Reinforcement Learning, and Computer Vision.
+Potential future projects include *Text Summarization*, *Stock Price Forecast*, *Trading Strategy with Reinforcement Learning*, and *Computer Vision*.

+## Medium Blogpost
+Medium is a popular blogpost publishing platform with enormous amount of contents and text data.
+What are people publishing?
+What are the latent topics in those blogposts?
+What makes a blogpost popular?
+And what is the trend in today's Technology?
+This project aims to answer the questions through visualization, analysis, natural language process, and machine learning techniques.

+Specifically, we will use *Seaborn* and *Pandas* for exploratory analysis

+## Recommender System

-## Open Source NLP Libraries Demo
+## Open Source NLP Libraries
 Natural language processing (NLP) is a trending area about how to program machines to process and analyze large amounts of natural language data, and extract meaningful information from it.

 I believe we are still at an early stage of NLP development.
 However, NLP at current stage is already able to perform many tasks.
 The following is a list of most commonly researched tasks in natural language processing.
 Note that some of these tasks have direct real-world applications.